MicrosoftDocs/mesh-docs/mesh/Resources/avatars-release-notes.md

 ## Sept 30, 2023

-* Avatars in Microsoft Teams is now available on Mac Desktops.
+* Avatars in Microsoft Teams is now available on the new Teams client for Mac Desktops.

 ## Sept 18, 2023

-* Avatars in Microsoft Teams is now available on the New Teams Client for Windows Desktop Only.
+* Avatars in Microsoft Teams is now available on the new Teams client for Windows Desktop Only.
 Mac Desktop support not yet available.

 ## June 21, 2023